mattkelleher/Nasty-Teacher/README.md

 python train_kd.py --save_path experiments/CIFAR10/kd_normal_resnet18/cnn
 ~~~

-NOTE: When distilling from a "mildly deep" / "light deep" model the `params.json` shoudl include an addition parameter, `teacher_deep`, specifying the size of the added layer in the teacher model.
+NOTE: When distilling from a "mildly deep" / "light deep" model the `params.json` shoudl include an addition parameter, `teacher_deeper`, specifying the size of the added layer in the teacher model.

 ## Citation